manasa-arun/python/content/en/Tips/structure-keywords-in-python.md

 Verify this Example.
 Multiple attributes are allowed here, and lambda has no function name and an expression that only spans one line.

-# with keyword in python:
+# with  and as keywords in python:
-The advantage of using 'with' keyword in program it is automatically close the file with out any using close operation in it.
+The advantage of using `with` keyword in program it is automatically close the file with out any using close operation in it.

+The `as` keyword is used to create an alias.

+instead of using whole name of the particular objects we can rename with simple letters w,r like w for write r for read

 # Example: with out using `with` keyword
 ```